-This proposed rulemaking would apply to owners and operators of GDFs statewide that operate Stage I or Stage II vapor recovery systems at GDFs.
+This final-form rulemaking applies to owners and operators of GDFs statewide that operate Stage I or Stage II vapor recovery systems at GDFs.
 Entity types that would be affected are airport/aviation companies, cemeteries, vehicle fleets, retail gas stations, governments, rental agencies, service stations and fuel terminal operators.
 Companies that test, repair and install Stage I and Stage II vapor recovery equipment would also be affected.

-The Department estimates from the 2012 GDF survey (referenced above under "Small Businesses") that 1,981 locations in the 5-county Philadelphia and 7-county Pittsburgh areas, combined, would be required to comply with this proposed rulemaking - the 5-county Philadelphia area is home to 1,118 locations and the 7-county Pittsburgh area is home to 863 locations.
-Although approximately 2,906 GDFs are in the 5-county Philadelphia and 7-county Pittsburgh areas, only facilities that have a throughput over 120,000 gallons of gasoline per year would be subject to this proposed rulemaking.
-GDFs subject to proposed amendments to section 129.61 are scattered across the Commonwealth but are not analyzed in this response because the proposed amendments would have no substantive impact.
+The Department estimates from the 2012 GDF survey (referenced above under "Small Businesses") that 1,981 locations in the 5-county Philadelphia and 7-county Pittsburgh areas, combined, will be required to comply with this final-form rulemaking.
+The 5-county Philadelphia area is home to 1,118 locations and the 7-county Pittsburgh area is home to 863 locations.
+Approximately 2,906 GDFs are in the 5-county Philadelphia and 7-county Pittsburgh areas; however, only facilities that have a throughput over 120,000 gallons of gasoline per year will be subject to this final-form rulemaking.
+As stated above, Stage II vapor recovery controls went into effect in the 12 counties because these areas were originally designated nonattainment at moderate or above for the ozone NAAQS.
+Current ambient ozone concentrations in these areas either exceed or remain close to the current ozone NAAOS.
+The Department is keeping leak testing requirements in these counties.
 Large companies own and operate GDFs at many locations.
 For instance, the largest GDF owner in the two areas operates 128 locations.
 Therefore, the number of businesses affected is much lower than the number of locations.
-Approximately 538 and 368 businesses in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively, would be subject to this proposed rulemaking.
+Approximately 538 and 368 businesses in the 5-county Philadelphia and 7-county Pittsburgh areas, respectively, are subject to this final-form rulemaking.
 Some double-counting between the two areas will result when estimating total businesses, primarily due to large National companies operating in both areas.
 The number of double-counted businesses should not exceed more than 10 companies.
-Table 2, below, shows the affected types of business, organizations and employees that would be affected by this proposed rulemaking.
+Table 2, below, shows the affected types of business, organizations and employees that would be affected by this final-form rulemaking.